- +1 624 518 1345

 There are many career paths that may be available for graduates holding computer and technology degrees.
 The list below includes some of the more common jobs and a description of each one.

-The Master of Science in Computer Science is offered jointly by the Department of Electrical and Computer Engineering and the Department of Mathematics and Computer Science at Clarkson University.
+The Master of Science in Information Technology Management (MSITM) is offered by the Department of Decision and Information Sciences within the School of Business Administration.

 This article provides a brief overview of the benefits of and differences between English as a Second Language (ESL) programs and Intensive English Programs (IEPs).